srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 The split 7.2 interface requires tight timing synchronization between the DU and RU.
 O-RAN WG 4 has defined various synchronization methods for use with Open Fronthaul.
 These are outlined in O-RAN.WG4.CUS.0-R003-v11.00 Section 11.

 In this setup we use LLS-C3.
 The LLS-C3 configuration enables the distribution of network timing between central sites and remote sites from PRTC/T-GM to RU.
-In simpler terms, it allows the synchronization of one or more PRTC/T-GM devices (serving as SYNCE+PTP masters) in the fronthaul network to transmit network timing signals to DU and RU components as seen in the figure above.
+In simpler terms, it allows the synchronization of one or more PRTC/T-GM devices (serving as PTP master) in the fronthaul network to transmit network timing signals to DU and RU components as seen in the figure above.
 In our setup the Falcon switch is acting as the PTP grandmaster (which is synchronized via GPS), providing timing to the RU and the DU.
 These are connected to the SFP+ 10G ports on the switch via Ethernet.

 .. note::